Rule 4123-6-21 | Payment for outpatient medication.

 (1) Reimbursement for prescriptions written by providers who are not enrolled with the bureau and who refuse to become enrolled shall be denied.

-(a) The prescription is written by a non-bureau certified provider during initial or emergency treatment of the injured worker if the injured worker's claim and treated conditions are subsequently allowed.
+(a) The prescription is written by a non-bureau certified provider during initial or emergency treatment of the injured worker if the injured worker's claim and treated conditions are subsequently allowed or payment is permitted under rule 4123-6-21.6 of the Administrative Code.

-(b) The prescription is written by a non-bureau certified provider who is outside the state or within the state where no or an inadequate number of bureau certified providers exist and the MCO has determined that the treatment to be provided by the non-bureau certified provider is not reasonably available through a like bureau certified provider and has authorized the non-bureau certified provider to continue to provide the treatment.
+(b) The prescription is written by a non-bureau certified provider who is outside the state or within the state where no or an inadequate number of bureau certified providers exist and the managed care organization (MCO) has determined that the treatment to be provided by the non-bureau certified provider is not reasonably available through a like bureau certified provider and has authorized the non-bureau certified provider to continue to provide the treatment.

 (c) The prescription is written by a non-bureau certified provider for an injured worker with a date of injury prior to October 20, 1993, the provider was the injured worker's physician of record prior to October 20, 1993, and the injured worker has continued treatment with that non-bureau-certified provider.